yangyi02/video_motion_synthetic2/exp004/README.md

-### Same as Exp002 But Motion Kernel Separate as x and y
+## Same as Exp002 But Motion Kernel Separate as x and y

-- Occlusion modeling
+- Occlusion modeling, moving pixels will occlude static pixels
 - Predict motion for every pixel
 - Photometric loss for every pixel
 - Motion decomposed to x and y direction

+### Results

 | Exp | Test Loss Improve (%) | Gt Loss Improve (%) | Note |
 | ------------- | ----------- | ----------- | ----------- |